JosephSilber/bouncer/readme.md

 }
 ```

-Alternatively, you can instead use Bouncer's `IsAbility` and `IsRole` traits, without actually extending any of Bouncer's models:
+Alternatively, you can use Bouncer's `IsAbility` and `IsRole` traits without actually extending any of Bouncer's models:

 ```php
 use Illuminate\Database\Eloquent\Model;